core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Signature Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}

-Signature Encryption Algorithm identifies the algorithm to use for enryption, when messages are protected using the group mode (see {{mess-processing}}).
+Signature Encryption Algorithm identifies the algorithm to use for encryption, when messages are protected using the group mode (see {{mess-processing}}).
 This algorithm MAY provide integrity protection.
 This parameter is immutable once the Common Context is established.

+This algorithm is not used to encrypt the countersignature in messages protected using the group mode, for which the method defined in {{sec-cose-object-unprotected-field}} is used.

 ### Signature Algorithm ## {#ssec-common-context-cs-alg}